Software Testing Best Practices

 How to gain maximum coverage?

-- Product Coverage helps your QA team verify the functions and features of the application are working as expected.
-In addition, it will guarantee the non-functional aspects such as performance, usability, and availability.
+• Product Coverage helps your QA team verify the functions and features of the application are working as expected.
+In addition, it will guarantee non-functional aspects such as performance, usability, and availability.

-- Requirements Coverage will outline the business requirements of the application and ensure tests are covering them.
+• Requirements Coverage will outline the application’s business requirements and ensure tests cover them.

-One of the QA best practices to enhance the quality of the software applications is by automating QA tests and making use of automation tools to execute the tests.
-This approach conserves time, lessens human errors, enhances test coverage, and performs batch testing together with parallel execution.
+One of the QA best practices to enhance the quality of software applications is automating QA tests and using automation tools to execute the tests.
+This approach conserves time, lessens human errors, enhances coverage of tests, and performs batch testing together with parallel execution.

 However, every test can’t be and shouldn’t be automated.
-Therefore it is vital to understand when to use automated testing and when to use manual testing.
+Therefore, it is vital to understand when to use automated testing and when to use manual testing.
 The key advantage of automated testing is it can be integrated with Agile workflows easily.
-This is a healthy solution for the companies that are moving fast towards Agile development.
+This is a healthy solution for companies moving fast towards Agile development.
+And it is important to keep in mind the software testing best practices before and during automation.

-Following is a list of testing automation tools.
+Following is a list of test automation tools:

 API automation can be extremely challenging for manual testers.
 AccelaTest empowers manual testers to create automated tests without requiring them to write a line of code.